adamsanaglo/pulp_deb/extension-prototype/README.md

 ## For Developers: Setting Up for Use Locally

 To run this extension locally, NodeJS, Docker Desktop, and TypeScript must be installed.
-This repository should also be cloned, as you will need `main.ts` along with the `Dockerfile` in `/Compute-PMC/cli`.
+This repository should also be cloned, as you will need everything inside `/extension-prototype`.
 Please also make sure to have your publisher cert downloaded somewhere locally as there will be no KeyVault access.
+(Additionally, you may want to read the first part of the section under "Building the `.vsix` File" below for an easier setup process.
+Keep in mind it only takes care of steps 1 - 4 in this section).

 Before running the last step, you must have Docker Desktop running.
 You should also be connected to MSFTVPN.